actris-cloudnet/dataportal-docs/api/calibration.md

 This route takes the following URL parameters:

-- `site`: Site id
-- `instrument`: Instrument id
+- `instrumentPid`: Instrument PID
 - `date`: Date of the calibration
-- `showAll`: Boolean, show history of previous calibration factors.
-By default, only the most recent calibration factor is returned.

 NOTE: For dates that do not have a calibration factor set, the previous calibration factor is returned.
-Example: given that there is a calibration factor for date 2021-01-01, querying the factor for 2021-01-02 will return the calibration factor of 2021-01-01.
+For example, given that there is a calibration factor for date 2021-01-01, querying the factor for 2021-01-02 will return the calibration factor of 2021-01-01.

-### POST /calibration
+### POST /api/calibration

-The route takes the following parameters in a JSON object:
+The route takes the following URL parameters:

-- `site`: Site id
-- `instrument`: Instrument id
+- `instrumentPid`: Instrument id
 - `date`: Date for which the calibration is valid
-- `calibrationFactor`: Calibration factor as a number

-NOTE: Credentials are required for posting new calibration factors.
-Contact [actris-cloudnet@fmi.fi](mailto:actris-cloudnet@fmi.fi) if you have any questions.
+Request body must contain calibration data as JSON.

 ## Examples